ellje-23/Memory-Management/README.md

 To Run:
 1. Download the files
-2. Run the $ make command
+2. Run the '$ make && ./mymemory' command in the terminal